ArindamRoyC1/Accelerography-Feasibility-of-Gesture-Typing-using-Accelerometer/README.md

 The Repository has four files:
   * _TrainData_ : Consists of .rds files for all the letters.
 They are used as the training set.
   * _TestExamples_ : Contains csv files with the accelarometer data representing different words typed continuously.
-  * _LodaingCodes.R_ : Contains all the functions and loads the Training Data
+  * _LoadingCodes.R_ : Contains all the functions and loads the Training Data
   * _Excecute.R_ : Open it to try out the test examples given.
 Run the four lines of R code in this file to Execute the entire procedure for a particular test data.